 Arcade Game Centers

-Akihabara Gachapon Hall is THE Gachapon place in Akihabara.
-Gachapon is the game of winning a toy in a small plastic ball, popular all over the world but especially popular for kids and tourists in Japan.
-It is not difficult and you can easily win one of everything in the store.
-Its an old building and has an old vibe to it.
+The Akihabara Gachapon Hall is the Gachapon place in Akihabara.
+Gachapon is the game of winning a toy in a small plastic ball that is popular in Japan.
+It is fun and you can easily collect some really cool toys.
+The Akihabara Gachapon Hall is in an old building and it has a nice fun vibe to it.
 Location: 3-15-5 Sotokanda, Chiyoda Tokyo Train Access: Suehiro-cho Station, 2 min walk, Yushima Station, 7 min walk Google Maps

-Shimbashi is an area mostly associated with standing bars, yakkitori restaurants and drunk salary men.
-However, it’s not only for tired office workers who just want drink beer and eat though, close to the station is a relatively new building complex called New Shimbashi Building.
-Here you will find a number of Game Centers, some full of salary men who have finished work and want some competition before going home, but also its popular with young people and high school students.
-In the basement of the building you will find long corridors with different types of Game Centers, from old to new.
+Shimbashi is an area most associated with standing bars, yakitori restaurants, and drunk salarymen.
+However, at the relatively new building complex called New Shimbashi Building.
+Here you will find a number of Game Centers full of salarymen who have finished work and want some competition before going home, but also it’s popular with young people and high school students.
+In the basement of the building, you will find long halls with different types of Game Centers, from old to new.
 Location: 2-16-1, Shinbashi, Minato-ku, Tokyo Train Access: Shinbashi Station, 2 min walk Google Maps

 Tokyo Leisureland is one of the most authentic Japanese game centers you can visit.
-Its is drab and a bit run down during day time.
+It’s beat and a bit run down during day time.
 So to get the most out of this experience you need to go after dark to enjoy the neon lights.
-It has various floors of fun, with the first floor being grab and UFO games, and the other floors being a mix of older more well known arcade games, and the newest games out.
-The area has a lot of adult video and sex related shops so it’s best to leave the kids at home for this one, and enjoy it after a few drinks with friends.
-If your interested in some of the more strange and adult focused games.
+It has various floors of fun, with the first-floor being grab and UFO games, and the other floors being a mix of older more well-known arcade games, and the newest games out.
+The area has a lot of adult video and sex-related shops so it’s best to leave the kids at home for this one, and enjoy it after a few drinks with friends.
+If you’re interested in some of the more strange and adult-focused games.
 There is also a Tokyo Leisureland Second Shop in Akihabara, on the 6th and 7th floor, with virtual reality arcade games.
-Location: 1-14-1 Ikebukuro Squre Higashi Ikebukuro Toshima-ku, Tokyo Train Access: Akihabara Station, 4 min walk Google Maps
+Location: 1-14-1 Ikebukuro Square Higashi Ikebukuro Toshima-ku, Tokyo Train Access: Akihabara Station, 4 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Arcade Game Centers page.
 Please take a look at Tokyo New Movie Releases, Tokyo Amusement & Theme Parks, or Tokyo Children’s Entertainment Options pages.